 Discover how to make the perfect chocolate souffle wrapped in little baklava pouches!
 The most rich, melting chocolate filling, wrapped in golden brown crispy phyllo, layered with chopped nuts and sprinkled with melted butter, this is a completely different take on the traditional chocolate soufflé.

-If you ever thought that your classic baklava is missing some chocolate, or that your chocolate souffle, is missing something crunchy, then you have to try this impressive variation of the classic chocolate souffle, wrapped around a crispy baklava base!
+If you ever thought that your classic Greek baklava recipe is missing some chocolate, or that your chocolate souffle, is missing something crunchy, then you have to try this impressive variation of the classic chocolate souffle, wrapped around a crispy baklava base!
 Try out this easy to follow step-by-step recipe and let everyone think you are a master chef.

 - 250g dark chocolate (8.8 ounces)